Welcome to today's edition of the Rush 24-7 podcast.

 Nicholas said that when Woods does come back, he needs to work at being a better ambassador for the game.

-I feel he has not carried the same stature as the other great players that have come along, like Nicholas and Byron Nelson and Ben Hogan, in the sense that uh there's been bad language and club throwing on the golf course.
+I feel he has not carried the same stature as the other great players that have come along, like Nicholas and Byron Nelson and Ben Hogan, in the sense that there's been bad language and club throwing on the golf course.

 You can grant that to somebody, young person that's not been out there for a while, but I think he needs to clean up his act there and show the respect for the game that the people before him have shown.

-That's uh Jack Nicholas.
+That's Jack Nicholas.

-And Nicholas, I think here is saying, you know, you you've got to be a better ambassador for the game, and you gotta have to play in some of these tournaments, not just the majors.
+And Nicholas, I think here, is saying, you know, you've got to be a better ambassador of the game.

 Unemployment rises in most metro areas.